Work begins on the Rovira tunnel that will close the tunnel downwards for four months.

 The works aim to improve the safety of the infrastructure and renew its pavement.

-The works, which have a budget of 17.4 million euros, aim to update and adapt the infrastructure of the tunnel, which dates back to 1987 and is about 1,300 metres long.
-Among the objectives of the works is to improve the safety of the infrastructure with the construction of three evacuation galleries and the installation of new cameras, variable message panels and barriers, beacons and traffic lights in case it is necessary to close the tunnel.
+The works, with a budget of €17.4 million, aim to update and adapt the tunnel's infrastructure, which dates back to 1987 and is approximately 1,300 meters long.
+Among the objectives of the works is to improve the safety of the infrastructure with the construction of three evacuation galleries and the installation of new cameras, variable message panels and barriers, beacons, and traffic lights in case it becomes necessary to close the tunnel.

 Alternative routes